PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 git clone https://github.com/PaloAltoNetworks/lab-aws-gwlb-vmseries.git && cd lab-aws-gwlb-vmseries/terraform/vmseries
 ```

 ## 3.8.
+Deploy Panorama and TGW Infrastructure

+Can take 7-10 minutes

+## 3.9.
+Prepare Panorama

+Fix HA on base image

+## 3.10.
 Update Deployment Values in tfvars

 For simplicity, only the variable values that need to be modified are in a separate tfvars file.